Daniel-Peace/senior_project/README.md

 ## Getting started:
-Before we dive into starting up the pipeline and computer vision model I want to give a breif description of each node and what it does:
+Before we dive into starting up the pipeline and computer vision model I want to give a breif description of what each node and class does, and how it may be configured:

 ### yolov8.py
 This program implements [Ultralytics' YOLOv8](https://docs.ultralytics.com/models/yolov8/) to make predictions about possible affliction